| Taxon Attribute Profiles

 more at risk due to local disturbances and changes in water regimes because

 there is a low chance of recolonization from neighbouring regions.
+Juvenile period Eggs are laid either on floating debris, or sometimes underwater.

 The nymphal stages do not differ significantly in morphology from the